 Their flavor is such a delicious one that I always relate it to tropical fruits.
 People more technical than I am in terms of flavor description say that it is a custard flavor, close to that of bananas, pineapples, and mangos.
-In any case, believe me when I tell you that these fruits are absolutely delightful and can be eaten fresh, in yoghurts, in cakes, as jams, or frozen in ice-cream!
+In any case, believe me when I tell you that these fruits are absolutely delightful and can be eaten fresh, in yogurts, in cakes, as jams, or frozen in ice cream!

 Why didn’t I know about this before?

 That was my very question the first time I tried them!
 It turns out that producing pawpaws for selling is not super simple.
 In fact, the fruits are fragile and thus can’t be transported long distances, which reduces their marketability.
 This means that pawpaws are usually produced and consumed locally.
 If you do not happen to know somebody with some trees on their land, you probably never got to try them.

 Also, the pawpaw fruit season is relatively short (end of the summer), which means that one has to be in the right place at the right time to eat them.
 In season, pawpaws can be purchased at local farmers’ markets or on farms.
 You can also try to find them in the forests of the area, where you will be able to smell the sweet aroma of the fruits while you hike or bike.
 However, be sure to check property rules; harvesting plant materials from park lands is typically prohibited.

 Why are you talking about this now?
 It’s not pawpaw season yet!

 That is correct.
 However, it is pawpaw planting season now, and soon will be pawpaw pollination season, both needed to actually get the delicious fruits in the summer.
 So, how to plant and pollinate them?